AlexandriaDAO/core/README.md

 The structure and style of posts will change over time to match different use cases, but the core idea is to have AI take a series of ideas, related or unrelated, uniform or contradictory, literal or allegorical, and provide the insights that offer an unbias glimpse into what the provided sources convey.

-Posts can be bookmarked by others, which rewards UCG, and can also be commented on by others, but there are no other attributes, e.g., likes/dislikes/flag, and of course, no censorship.
+Posts can be bookmarked by others, which rewards ALEX, and can also be commented on by others, but there are no other attributes, e.g., likes/dislikes/flag, and of course, no censorship.

 #### Post
 Posts are built around this idea of leveled abstraction for infinite ideas.
 At the highest level, a single headline.
 At the lowest level, all the parts of all the primary sources that idea comes from.